FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Results

-To further assess the generalizability of our model to geographically unseen regions, we performed a spatial cross-validation experiment by partitioning data based on U.S. states.
-Specifically, we selected three distinct sets of five states each to serve as held-out test sets.
-The remaining states in each case were used exclusively for training.
-This ensures that no spatial overlap exists between training and testing regions, mimicking the real-world scenario where models are deployed in previously unsampled areas. \pname again consistently outperforms focal loss alone across all years, highlighting its ability to generalize spatially to unseen regions and its robustness in distinguishing contaminated areas even under strong distribution shifts.
+To evaluate generalization to unseen regions, we perform spatial cross-validation by holding out sets of U.S. states (Table~\ref{tab:cross_state_val}).
+Specifically, three disjoint groups of five states each are used as test sets, with the remaining states used for training, ensuring no spatial overlap and mimicking deployment in unsampled areas. \pname consistently outperforms focal loss across all years, demonstrating stronger spatial generalization and robustness under distribution shifts.

-To assess the spatial robustness of our model, we also performed a \textbf{consistency analysis} across all 49 continental U.S. states.
-This involved comparing predictions over overlapping regions from multiple randomly sampled patches per state, with varying degrees of overlap (56×56 and 156×156 pixels).
-Agreement was measured as the proportion of matching predicted labels across overlaps.
-We found high agreement scores (above 93\% on average), indicating that our model is locally consistent in its predictions.
-Full details are provided in the supplement.

-Results on model calibration (i.e., Expected Calibration Error (ECE) \cite{Guo_Pleiss_Sun_Weinberger_2017}) are provided in the supplement, showing low ECE values (\(\leq 0.1\)) and indicating that predicted probabilities are well-aligned with observed outcomes.
+We also assess spatial robustness via a \textbf{consistency analysis} across all 49 continental U.S. states by comparing predictions on overlapping patches at two overlap scales (56$\times$56 and 156$\times$156 pixels).
+We observe high agreement (above 93\% on average), indicating locally consistent predictions; full details are provided in the appendix.
+Results on model calibration (i.e., Expected Calibration Error (ECE) \cite{Guo_Pleiss_Sun_Weinberger_2017}) are also provided in the appendix, showing low ECE values (\(\leq 0.1\)) and indicating that predicted probabilities are well-aligned with observed outcomes.